hellobubles1233/searchthing/README.md

 * **Curated collection** - Our bang list is regularly audited to remove dead links that DuckDuckGo hasn't maintained
 * **Community suggestions** - New bangs are added based on user requests and usage patterns

+## Clean, Optimized, FAST Bang Database

+While DuckDuckGo boasts about their 13,000+ bangs, we've learned that nearly half of them don't work! **!ReBang** focuses on quality, ensuring every bang in our database:
+  * Points to a working website
+  * Uses the correct search URL format
+  * Is properly maintained and updated

+**!ReBang** dramatically improves on DuckDuckGo's bang database with a thorough cleanup and optimization:

+* **Removed 6,500+ dead bangs** - Eliminated bangs pointing to:
+  * Websites that no longer exist (over 4,900 dead domains!)
+  * Search functions that have been deprecated or changed
+  * Redirects that lead nowhere or to unexpected destinations

+* **Eliminated massive redundancy** - DuckDuckGo artificially inflated their bang count with duplicates:
+  * **German Amazon alone had 10+ different bangs** (`!amazonde`, `!amazonger`, `!amazondeutschland`, `!amazong`, etc.) all pointing to the exact same URL
+  * Countless sites had 5-6 different bangs that all did the same thing
+  * Many sites had separate bangs for their .com, .org, .net domains — all redirecting to the same place
+  * This redundancy makes the system harder to use and unnecessarily bloated

+* **Intelligent organization** - Reduced database size by ~49% without losing functionality:
+  * Proper aliasing of identical destinations
+  * Binary search optimization for instant results
+  * Consolidated URLs with the same destination, while keeping the aliasing

+* **Why hasn't DuckDuckGo done this?** - Despite promoting bangs as a key feature for over a decade, DuckDuckGo has neglected basic maintenance of their bang database. **!ReBang** steps in to provide what users deserve: a clean, fast, and reliable bang system.

 ## How to Use

 1. **As a Custom Search Engine:**